Day 22

 Part 2

-# Convert sequences to a data frame by buyer and time
+Convert the set of secret number sequences to a dataframe organized by buyer and time:

 diffs <- secret_nums |>